nelson-n/cs-math-nn/README.md

     - Hash tables, trees, heaps, and priority queues.
     - Graphs and graph algorithms.
 * Exercises include:
+    - Comparing the speed of recursion in Python, R, Java, C, and C++.
     - Implementing quicksort and binary search from scratch in Python.

 #### :bangbang: to-do